 There are many different ways for teams to implement Agile practices.
 The most popular Agile method, Scrum, is an iterative series of events broken into sprints.
 This generally includes the creation and maintenance of the product backlog, sprint planning, daily scrums, end-of-sprint demos and sprint retrospectives.

 For the first part of the typical Agile sprint, the team holds a sprint planning meeting and decides which features will be completed during the sprint.
-In Agile, features are often referred to as “user stories” because user stories describe the ways that users interact with an application.
+In agile project management, features are often referred to as “user stories” because user stories describe the ways that users interact with an application.
 Next, the team breaks the user stories into tasks.
 Each user story may require one or many people to contribute to the story, depending on nature of the work.

 Each day of the sprint, the team will meet up for a daily scrum meeting to discuss each team member’s progress or anything that’s getting in their way.
 A “scrum master” keeps track of progress, often by using visual aids like a storyboard.